goauthentik/authentik/website/docs/providers/entra/index.md

 A direct sync happens when a user or group is created, updated or deleted in authentik, or when a user is added to or removed from a group.
 When one of these events happens, direct sync automatically forwards those changes to Entra ID.

-During either sync, if a user or group was created in authentik and a matching user/group exists in Entra ID, authentik will link them together as the discovery would do above.
+During either sync, if a user or group was created in authentik and a matching user/group exists in Entra ID, authentik will automatically link them together.

 During a sync, users present in authentik but not in Entra ID will be re-created in Entra ID and re-linked to their identity within authentik.